pen-lang/pen/doc/src/examples/commands/README.md

 # Commands

-These are examples on how to use command line tools of the language.
+These are examples on how to use command line tools of Pen.